chao-hsiao/FinalProjectAI/README.md

    streamlit run emailapp.py
    ```

-2. In your browser, enter

-   your email address in the "Configure Email" section and click "Set Email Configuration."
+2. In your browser, enter your email address in the "Configure Email" section and click "Set Email Configuration."

 3. Provide the initial prompt, for example:

    ```
-   Write an email to professor [Professor’s Last Name] regarding wanting to join course [Course Name] from [Your Name]
+   Write an email from James to Professor Martinez regarding a missed assignment deadline.
    ```

 4. Adjust the slider to your preferred email length and click "Generate Email."